Laravel-Backpack/language-switcher/readme.md

 ## Installation

-In your Laravel project, install this package:
+1) In your Laravel project, install this package:

 ```bash
 composer require backpack/multi-language
 ```

-Add the dropdown view to `topbar_right_content.blade.php` or wherever you need it,
+2) Add the dropdown view to `topbar_right_content.blade.php` or wherever you need it:

 ```php
 @include('backpack.multi-language::multi-language-dropdown')
 ```

-In order to add the available languages of your app, you'll need to publish the
+3) In order to add the available languages of your app, you'll need to publish and edit the config file:

 ```bash
 php artisan vendor:publish --provider="Backpack\MultiLanguage\MultiLanguageServiceProvider" --tag=config
 ```

 There you can set the array of `locales` your app uses.
+Keep in mind the default locale of your app should remain in `config.app.locale` and `config.app.fallback_locale`.

 ## Usage